hgmhd7/8._Advanced_Data_Storage_and_Retrieval/README.md

 # SQL Alchemy Advanced Data Storage and Retrieval
-Using SQL alchemy here to do deep analysis on DB quires
+Utilizing SQL Alchemy here to do deep analysis on DB quiries.